 Rich in knowledge…and, as a result, actually rich

 Money can buy you a lot of things, but nothing can make you feel as rich in knowledge as a great, influential book.
 Self-made millionaires are generally well-read people who have explored many different avenues in terms of how they approach business, investments, savings, management, and life.
 While not all advice is a perfect fit, these business-savvy men and women have found the perfect approaches for them, thanks to a few good books.
-By the way, if you have these 10 traits, you could become a self-made millionaire, too.

 As the cofounder of Apple, Steve Jobs, who died in 2011, is one of the most lauded American entrepreneurs of our time.
 An avid reader, Jobs was inspired by many books, but Be Here Now by Ram Dass was of particular influence.
 It’s a guide to meditation, and for Jobs, who really found his spirituality in college, it helped him train his mind for life and success.
 “It was profound,” Jobs reportedly said of the book.
 “It transformed me and many of my friends.”
 If you’re looking to fatten your bank account, check out these money-saving tips from self-made millionaires.